 Southwest airlines rapid rewards points can be earned from booking flights.
 Earn 2x points via Southwest Airlines when using your Rapid Rewards credit card.
 More bonus points are earned based on your fare as well as your elite status.

-Chase Southwest Rapid Rewards® Premier Credit Card and Chase Southwest Airlines Rapid Rewards® Premier Business Card ALSO you earn 2 points for every dollar spent on purchases with Southwest Airlines.
+Chase Southwest Rapid Rewards® Premier Credit Card and Chase Southwest Airlines Rapid Rewards® Premier Business Card, you earn 2 points for every dollar spent on purchases with Southwest Airlines.
 This includes all flights, in-flight purchases, and Southwest gift cards purchased through Southwest Airlines.

 However, you don’t need one of these cards to start earning on your travel purchases.
 Your Rapid Rewards membership will start earning you points on any Southwest flight you purchase regardless of the card you use to pay.

-You can actually earn a lot of Rapid Rewards points each time you fly with Southwest becuase the points you will earn on Southwest flights are much more than many other airlines tend to offer.
-If you love flying Southwest, then this is wonderful news!
+You can earn a lot of Rapid Rewards points each time you fly with Southwest because the points you will earn on Southwest flights are much more than many other airlines tend to offer.
+If you love flying Southwest, then this is terrific news!

 Of course, the number of points you earn will depend on the class of your seats.